 If you do not have the time to venture far off to camp, you can always do it in your backyard.
 There is so much fun in camping and your kids will learn very useful life skills in the process.
 Camping is also a great bonding moment between you and your kids.
 You will get the chance to interact with each other at a very close level.

 Do some gardening

 If you have a small piece of land in your backyard, you can engage in some gardening with your kids.
 There are all sorts of vegetables and herbs you can grow, either on the ground or in containers.
-Teach your kids to appreciate where the food they eat come from.
-To make it more interesting, make sure that you get them the right gear.
+Teach your kids to appreciate where the food they eat comes from.
 Let them get dirty and have fun while gardening.